gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

 ## Debugging Real-Time Core Applications

-You can Debug the FreeRTOS application running on Azure Sphere Cortex M4 Core.
+You can Debug the FreeRTOS application running on Azure Sphere Cortex M4 Real-Time Core.

 1. From Visual Studio, open the FreeRTOS application **main.c** file.
 2. Scroll down to the C function named **LedTask**.